nmartinovictop/calculator/README.md

 **Next Action: Try to add JS**

+- 2021-07-05: taking break on negator to work on display
 - 2021-07-04: struggling with the negator.
 I need to rewrite the display
 - 2021-07-03: Working on calculator.
 Need to figure out how to do negator.
 - 2021-07-01: Working on calculator.
 Want to remove the event listener from the op to prevent double ++ but trying to figure this out.